Debugging and Analysis

-As you work in the Editor, MATLAB® automatically identifies potential coding problems.
+As you work in the Editor and Live Editor, MATLAB® automatically identifies potential coding problems.
 Debugging features help you diagnose specific issues.
 Additionally, you can generate reports that help you update your code when you upgrade to a newer MATLAB release.

 |Quit debug mode|